-After a few days of Union Budget, RBI Governor Raghuram Rajan has astonished the financial market of the country with his surprise move.
+After a few days after Union Budget, RBI Governor Raghuram Rajan has astonished the financial market of the country with his surprise move.
 RBI has again cut the Repo Rate by 25 bps to 7.5% from 7.75% in less than two months.
 This was the second rate cut by Rajan in this year.
-So, RBI has cut the Repo Rate, the rate at which RBI lends money to the banks by total 50 bps in 2015.
-This Rate Cut has boomed the Stock markets and Sensex has hit 30,000 for the first time.
+So, RBI has eliminated the Repo Rate, the rate at which RBI lends money to the banks by a total of 50 bps in 2015.
+This Rate Cut has boomed the Stock markets and the Sensex has hit 30,000 for the first time.

-This Rate cut is implemented to boost Government proposals for lowering Inflation Rate and achieving Fiscal Consolidation Target of 3% up to 2018.
+This Rate cut is implemented to boost Government proposals for lowering the Inflation Rates and achieving a Fiscal Consolidation Target of 3% up to 2018.
 The inflation is expected to be below 6% in this Fiscal Year.

-As RBI has cut the Repo rate for the second time in the year, there are chances that banks may lower Interest Rates on Home Loans and Auto Loans.
-This is a big opportunity for customers to apply for loans.
+As RBI has cut the repo rate for the second time in the year, there are chances that banks may lower Interest Rates on Home Loans and Auto Loans.
+This is a huge opportunity for customers to apply for loans.
 Banks may lower EMIs after the rate cut.
-“It is high time that banks should take a call and cut their base rate immediately,” said SL Bansal, former chairman and managing director of state-run Oriental Bank of Commerce.
-This may raise the amount in customers’ pockets.
+“It is high time that banks should make a decision and cut their base rate immediately,” said SL Bansal, former chairman and managing director of state-run Oriental Bank of Commerce.
+This will raise the amount in customers’ pockets.

 Read More Articles at Dialabank